reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 ![Figure c: Page from 嘆きの天使 (Lamenting Angel) by Hanako Yamada.](img/3_c.png)

-## Case Study 10: A middle school student who committed suicide by jumping off a building because of bullying
+## Case study 10: A middle school student who committed suicide by jumping off a building because of bullying

 On September 9, 1979, in the courtyard of an apartment in Fukuoka City, Saitama Prefecture, a first-year junior high school student (12 years old at the time) was found dead wearing a karate suit and falling into a "大" shape.
 At about 8 a.m. that day, he jumped from the tenth floor of an apartment about two kilometers away from his home to the concrete floor 20 meters below.